mammasmias/ARTn-Plugin/README.md

 - `lrelax`: Values `.true./.false`, default is `false.`.
 Flag if we want to relax to adjacent minima from the saddle point.
 - `lpush_final`: Values `.true./.false.`, default is `.true.`.
 Flag to push to adjacent minimum along eigenvector.
+Flag to push to the second minimum.
 - `lrestart`: Values `.true./.false.`, default is `.false.`.
 Flag for restarting a ARTn calculation.
-- `npush`: Value integer, by default is `3`.
+- `ninit`: Value integer, by default is `3`.
 Number of initial pushes before lanczos start.
 - `neigen`: Value integer, by default is `1`.
 Number of steps made with eigenvector before perpendicular relax.
+- `npush`: Value integer, by default is `3`.
+Maximum number of relaxation perpendicular to the move direction
-- `nlanc_init`: Value integer, by default is `16`.
-Maximum number of lanczos iterations
+- `lanc_mat_size`: Value integer, by default is `16`.
+Maximum number of Lanczos iterations
 - `nsmooth`: Value integer, by default is `1`.
 Number of smoothing steps from push to eigenvector.
 - `struc_format_out`: Value character, default is `"xsf"`.
 Output structure format.
 Value accepted `"xyz"` .
 Engine specific flag: